-Backup Isn't Recovery: The Difference That Matters During an Outage
+Backup vs. Recovery: The Real Difference

 Many organizations believe their data is protected because backups exist somewhere in the environment.
 Unfortunately, a backup only proves that data was copied.
 It does not prove that systems can be restored, operations can resume, or employees can continue working during a disruption.